Featured Image - English Tea Bridal Shower

 A few years ago, our daughters and I hosted an English Tea Bridal Shower for our youngest daughter.
 It was such a fun experience, we still smile and giggle about it to this day.
 For months, we studied traditional English Teas, decorations, and recipes and finally came up with what we wanted.

 The entire experience became the onset of our current tea party enthusiasm, or should I say addiction.
 I’ve outlined the various steps from beginning to end in the following post.
 Perhaps it will help if you are considering a tea party bridal shower.
-See more Tea Party Ideas and Recipes Here.
+See more tips on Hosting a Tea Party Here and be sure to download my free Tea Party Checklist at the button below.

 English Tea Bridal Shower – The Invitation